 WOMEN AT THE WELL

 Want to quench your thirst for life?
 All women of the parish are invited to join us for “Women at the Well” to experience dynamic and engaging speakers on topics relevant to all Christian women in these challenging and changing times.
-“Women at the Well” host speakers in January, April and October of each year.
+“Women at the Well” host speakers in October, January and April of each year in the Gathering Place.
 Email

 for more information.